jennifergrinsdale/Getting-and-Cleaning-Data-Assignment/run_analysis_codebook.md

 13. Renaming variables to human_readable format
 14. Sorting the data frame by subject id and activity
 15. Calculating the average of the mean and standard deviation variables for each subject/activitiy pair
-16. Creating the final 'run_analysis_tidy_dataset.csv' file
+16. Creating the final 'run_analysis_tidy_dataset.txt' file

 #Tidy Dataset